jeremeamia/super_closure/README.md

   which closure's code should be parsed (they are _anonymous_ functions after all).
 3. **Warning**: The `eval()` function is required to unserialize the closure.
-  This functions is considered dangerous by many, so you will have to evaluate what precautions you may need to take when using this library.
+  This function is considered dangerous by many, so you will have to evaluate what precautions you may need to take when using this library.
 You should only unserialize closures retrieved from a trusted source, otherwise you are opening yourself up to code injection attacks.
 It is a good idea sign